arlandoapraharjo/project-program-popper/README.md

 # Notice
 - our first fully built Python program and bugs are to be expected
-- PostgresSQL database will be included soon
+- PostgresSQL sample database will be included soon